luisr-escobar/terraform-provider-dynatrace/docs/data-sources/alerting_profile.md

 page_title: "dynatrace_alerting_profile Data Source - terraform-provider-dynatrace"
 subcategory: ""
 description: |-
   Use this data source to get information about a specific alerting profile in dynatrace that already exists
 ---

 # dynatrace_alerting_profile (Data Source)

-Use this data source to get information about a specific alerting profile in dynatrace that already exists

 ## Example Usage